Mvf314/MvfLib/README.md

 # MvfLib
-This is a library for Minecraft 1.15.2 tha simplifies some tasks to reduce boilerplate code in your mod code.
+This is a library for Minecraft 1.15.2 that simplifies some tasks to reduce boilerplate code in your mod code.
 This library handles things like object creation and registration, data generation and other things.

 ## Usage